 There is a plethora of amazing museums out there, but the best art museums in the world have become destinations in themselves.
-Being home to the vast majority of the world’s most valuable paintings, sculptures, and artifacts, art museums are a chest of knowledge, providing a unique chance to navigate through the history of creative expression throughout the ages.
+Being home to the vast majority of the world’s most valuable paintings, sculptures, and artifacts, these famous art museums are a chest of knowledge, providing a unique chance to navigate through the history of creative expression throughout the ages.

 Uffizi Gallery in Florence, a home of the Medici family holdings of Renaissance painting and sculpture, was the first European publicly owned museum.
 Yet, it wasn’t until 1765 that it was opened to the public.
 Thus, the British Museum that opened its doors in 1759 is officially regarded as the first museum, and Hermitage in St. Petersburg, opened in 1764, as the first specialist art museum.
 Today, there are more than 55,000 museums in 202 countries in the world.
 Since it is impossible to check them all out, we have compiled a list of the best art museums in the world that you should definitely put on your bucket list.